Turning and turning in the widening gyre

 This morning, our mutual friend “I” dropped in for a visit.
 At one point, the three of us were sitting in the computer room and “E” commented about an email I’d gotten about my lost computer.

 Left alone, “I” and I talked about what was going on.
 I’m close enough with “I” and her husband that I can speak candidly and get honest responses.
-She and I agreed that my continued presence is only making things worse.
+She and I agreed that her medications and drinking and job problems were overwhelming her.
+My continued presence is only making things worse.

-Hours later, when “E” returned, I sat her down and said, “I can’t help you because you don’t want me to.
+Hours later, when “E” returned, I sat her down and said, “I can’t help you because you don’t want help from me.
 That makes me part of the problem, not the solution.
 I’m leaving right now to a guest house a few blocks away.
 I’ll be back in the morning for the clothing I’ll need for the rest of the month here.”

 Tears, tears and more tears on both sides.
 But not a word asking me to stay.
 I would have, had I been asked.

-The only request she made was that I not tell John about the break – “but if you do, it’s OK to blame me because I know this is all my fault.
+The only request she made was that I not tell my son John about the break – ” . . . but if you do, it’s OK to blame me because I know this is all my fault.
 But please don’t tell him.”
-I agreed, but did not see the point of that silly deception.
+I agreed, although I did not see the point of that silly deception.

 So, I left, feeling a great sense of relief but also seriously guilty, thinking that if I had tried just a little bit harder, I might have helped her change things.